tranhuucanh/fastqr/BUILD.md

 FastQR uses **LGPL 2.1** license and statically links with:
 - libqrencode (LGPL 2.1)
-- libvips (LGPL 2.1+)

 As required by LGPL, you can:

-1. **Replace the library**: Build FastQR with different versions of libqrencode/libvips using the instructions above
+1. **Replace the library**: Build FastQR with different versions of libqrencode using the instructions above
-2. **Modify the library**: Fork and modify libqrencode/libvips, then build FastQR against your modified versions
+2. **Modify the library**: Fork and modify libqrencode, then build FastQR against your modified versions
 3. **Link dynamically**: Use `-DBUILD_SHARED_LIBS=ON` to build shared library instead of static

 ### Example: Using Modified libqrencode